openmobilehub/android-omh-storage/docs/markdown/getting-started.md

 }
 ```

-### 2. Add Dependency for the desired storage provider
+### 2. Add dependency for the desired storage provider

 Add the appropriate dependency for the desired storage provider to your project's **build.gradle** file.
 Replace `<storage-provider-name>` with the specific storage provider package name and `<version>` with the latest version available as shown in the table above: